apache/druid/docs/content/tutorials/cluster.md

 ## Configure addresses for Druid coordination

 In this simple cluster, you will deploy a single Master server containing the following:
-- A single Druid coordinator process
+- A single Druid Coordinator process
-- A single Druid overlord process
+- A single Druid Overlord process
 - A single ZooKeeper istance
 - An embedded Derby metadata store